-Any suspension shall be reported immediately to the parents or legal guardian of a pupil along with a full statement of the reasons for such suspension and a notice of the right to a review (105 ILCS 5/10-22.6 (b) 2016).
+Any suspension shall be reported immediately to the parent/guardian of a pupil along with a full statement of the reasons for such suspension and a notice of the right to a review.

-No student shall be sent home before the end of the school day unless the school has established contact with the student's parent/legal guardian and provided at least oral notice of the suspension.
+No student shall be sent home before the end of the school day unless the school has established contact with the student's parent/guardian and provided at least oral notice of the suspension.